The Ways of White Folks: Contents

 VII.
 “The Blues I’m Playing” is the seventh story within the collection.
 The work details the patronage relationship between Osceola Jones, a young Black pianist, and her patron, Mrs. Ellsworth.
 The short story was originally published in the May 1934 edition of Scribner’s Magazine.

 VIII.
 “Red-Headed Baby” is the eighth story within the collection.
 The story recounts consequences of Mister Clarence's, a white seaman, return to a small town on the coast of Florida to visit a former lover, a biracial Betsy.

 IX.
 “Poor Little Black Fellow” is the ninth story within the collection, describing the life of Arnie, a Black orphan left in the care of the White upper-class Pemberton couple.
 The story explores Arnie’s isolation as the only Black member of his New England community, and his experience abroad searching for connection.

 X. “Little Dog” is the tenth story within the collection, detailing the lives of the lonely Miss Briggs, her little white dog Flips, and the new Black janitor, Joe.

 XI.
 “Berry” is the eleventh story within the collection.
 The story focuses on Millberry Jones', a young Black man, time working for sanatorium for disabled children.

 XII.
-“Mother and Child” Mother and Child” is the twelfth story within the collection, depicting the impacts of an interracial affair and the resulting child’s birth on a small Ohio town.
+“Mother and Child” is the twelfth story within the collection, depicting the impacts of an interracial affair and the resulting child’s birth on a small Ohio town.

 XIII.
 “One Christmas Eve” is the thirteenth story within the collection.
 The story examines Joe's, a young Black child, experience meeting Santa in a White-only movie theater.

 XIV.
 “Father and Son” is the fourteenth and final story within the collection.
 The story details the lives and relationship of plantation owner Colonel Thomas Norwood and his biracial, rebellious son, Bert.